 I believe routines and habits are a huge part of successful organization.
 It takes discipline to use the system or it’s no good.

 The best way to start is high level, you want to establish some basic systems before you start diving into specific rooms and projects.
 You’re basically going to be touring your home and making it functional as you walk through it.

-Use a Toy Organizer- If you have kids, chances are you have more toys than you ever thought you’d imagine.
-Get a system that allows you to easily put in them in storage bins.
+If you have kids, chances are you have more toys than you ever thought you’d imagine.
+Get a system that allows you to easily put them in storage bins.
 Get a system that allows you to have multiple storage bins available.
-IKEA has quite a few to chose from that are flexible and easy to use.
-Amazon also has a wide variety to choose from.
-Cube organizers with felt bins are another option if you want something that’s a bit more modern and can fit nicely in a den/living room.
+IKEA has quite a few to choose from that are flexible and easy to use.

-These five simple steps will get you started organizing.
+These five simple steps will get you started when you don’t know where to start organizing.
 Once you have these steps completed, then you can start working on specific projects in each area.

 *affiliate links used.
 If you purchase the recommended product, I may receive a commission.
 I only recommend products that would benefit you.
 You can see the full disclosure here.